CAN HUMAN DESIGN IDENTIFY YOUR RIGHT CAREER?

 What are you really passionate about?
 Where do your yearnings lead you?
 Your passion will get you over humps, writer’s block, self-doubt, waiting for an invitation, pretty much anything that rears its ugly little head and tries to talk you out of embracing your natural design.
 Or, put another way, your inclinations and your yearnings.

-• What are you passionate about sharing or teaching others?
-If you don’t think this points to your vocation, think again.
+What are you passionate about sharing or teaching others?
+If you don’t think these points point to your vocation, think again.

 What have you acquired much knowledge in just because you enjoyed going there?
 In other words, what have you really been training for all your life?